evryn/laravel-toman/docs/translations.md

 'fallback_locale' => 'en',
 ```

-And of course, if you don't need to touch it, you can change it on-the-fly:
+And of course, if you don't want to touch it, you can change it on-the-fly:
 ```php
 App::setLocale('fa');
 ```